-- International Activities - U.S. Environmental Protection Agency (EPA)
+- Requirements for Importers and Exporters - Environmental Protection Agency (EPA)

-- Regional EPA Offices - U.S. Environmental Protection Agency (EPA)
+- Regional EPA Offices - Environmental Protection Agency (EPA)

-- Importing and Exporting Pesticides and Devices - U.S. Environmental Protection Agency (EPA)
+- Importing and Exporting Pesticides and Devices - Environmental Protection Agency (EPA)

 - Importing and Exporting Pesticide Products - The Border Center

-- International Maximum Pesticide Residue Levels (MRLs) - USDA/FAS
+- U.S. and International Pesticide Residue Limits - USDA/FAS Online

 - Canada: Pest Management Regulatory Agency (PMRA)